-This course will provide students with an introduction to the contemporary Indonesian legal system.
+Indonesian Law (JURD7539/ LAWS3139): This course will provide students with an introduction to the contemporary Indonesian legal system.
 Indonesia is the world’s third largest democracy and the world’s largest Muslim-majority country.
 It has a growing economy and an expanding middle class.
 Since 1998 and the end of authoritarian rule, the country has experienced significant legal and constitutional reform.
 These reforms have been accompanied by a growing legal profession and changes in legal education.
 There has also been a major expansion and specialisation in the judicial system, with a range of new courts established to address particular disputes, from the Constitutional Court to the Commercial Court and Tax Court.
 Indonesia is a civil law system, though it is also influenced by aspects of Islamic law and indigenous traditions.
-The study of Indonesia’s legal system opens up important debates for scholarly inquiry about legal pluralism; legal change; the role of courts in democratisation transition and consolidation; and the viability of specialised courts.
+The study of Indonesia’s legal system opens up important debates for scholarly inquiry about legal pluralism; legal change; constitution-making; the role of courts in democratic transition and consolidation; and the viability of specialised courts.
 This is a research-intensive subject.
-Students are encouraged to have completed or be undertaking Law in Global Context.

 The Rule of Law in Asia (LAWS3167; JURD7567) : This course provides students with an introduction to legal traditions of Asia through a critical focus on development and the rule of law.
 The rule of law is now commonly promoted by scholars, politicians and legal professions as essential to political and democratic reform in regions around the world, including in Asia.
 The rule of law is however an inherently contested concept, and there is vigorous debate over its substance, content and practical value.
 This course will provide an opportunity for students to reflect on law reform in Asia.
 Core themes of the course include: law reform in authoritarian states; constitutional law; constitution-making; democratisation and the role of the courts; human rights; religion-state relations; and legal education.